reown-com/appkit/.changeset/great-feet-impress.md

 '@reown/appkit-wallet-button': patch
 ---

-Fixed an issue where the balance endpoint kept retrying every 30 seconds, even after returning a 503 status code.
+Fixed an issue where the balance endpoint was being called every 30 seconds for unsupported networks.